juergenweb/FrontendComments/README.md

 ## My intention for the re-creation of a Fieldtype that exists
 I wanted to use all the advantages of my FrontendForms module on a comment component and I wanted that the forms of the comment component looks like the same as all other forms on my site, so that they integrate seamlessly into my site.
 This is why I decided to develop my own version of a comment module.

-The other reason was to increase my knowledge on creating modules in ProcessWire by creating my first "FieldtypeMulti" module.

 ## Installation and Quick-start guide
 1. First of all, you need to download and install the FrontendForms module from the [module directory](https://processwire.com/modules/frontend-forms/) if you have not installed it.
 2. After that, download and extract this module and put the folder inside site/modules.
 Be aware that the folder name must be FrontendComments and not FrontendComments-main or FrontendComments-master.
 GitHub adds this appendix by default.
 So be aware to remove it before you put the folder inside the module folder.